tiian/tiian.github.io/lixa/performances/performances.md

 The first couple of charts are related to the behavior in presence of a low workload with default parameters and RPO=0.

+*t1* is in range 500-1500 microseconds
+*t2* is in range 50-150 milliseconds: this can be associated to the behavior of *slow* Resource Managers

 ![Comparison of API Response Time](chart001.png)

+All the points in the chart are related to the 95th percentile value; series prefixed with "T" are related to the *traditional* state engine, series prefixed with "J" are related to the *journal* state engine.
+From this chart, the *journal* state engine appear to scale much better when the number of concurrent threads increases.

 ![Total Latency and Transactions per Second](chart002.png)

+In this chart are represented the 95th percentile values of the total latency introduced by LIXA in the transactions as the sum of open+begin+commit+close and the number of transaction per seconds that have been executed: from this chart, the *journal* state engine appears to provide an overall better performance.